logicpeters/dodecahelix/noise-img-maker/README.md

     cd build/image/bin
     ./nim

 ### TODO

-- add a new source module
-- designate the root module
-- add a modifier to a source
-- change the type of a source module
+- import complex structures - combos and multipliers
+- actions buttons: increment/decrement param and preview
 - validate a module (via button)
-- validate all modules in a tree
+- validate all modules in a tree (bottom button)
+- convenience menu option to add COMBO + SOURCE (various qualifiers) to an existing SOURCE
+- presets dropdown to import from local nim files in src/main/resources
+- video mode: tweak random param and update preview pane; pause to stop (button on bottom)
+- easy button to swap between color and BW modes
-- add another source
+- themes
+- swing alternative look and feel
+- allow you to delete "orphan" modules
-- combine two sources
+- allow you to delete combo sources
+- have doubles resolve between 0.1 and 3
-- link between modules
+- have octaves resolve between 1 and 4